unjs/pkg-types/README.md

 ### `readGitConfig`

-Asynchronously finds closest `.git/config` file as a js object.
+Finds and reads closest `.git/config` file into a JS object.

 ```js
 import { resolveGitConfig } from "pkg-types";